PHS - Public Health Sciences

 Provides students with a foundation to the importance of the environment to human health by examining the causes and controls of major environmental health problems.
 Topics are structured around the things individuals and societies do that result in environmental health hazards — including energy production, industry, food production and the modern lifestyle — as viewed through both a local and global lens.
 Emphasizes environmental risk factors to susceptible populations and how they translate into public health policy and prevention.
 Students learn ways to protect and enhance their health, and to influence the quality of the environment.
 Includes lecture, film, group analysis and reflection.

 PHS 428.
-Healthcare Organization (3).
+Healthcare Organization and Leadership (3).

 PHS 442.
 Foundations of Healthcare Finance (3).

 Sets the foundation for the principles of financial analysis and management used in health care institutions, which are most useful to nonfinancial personnel.
 Emphasizes understanding and application of general financial concepts crucial to the health setting; considers financial organization, sources of operating revenues, budgeting and cost allocation methods.
 Uses examples for various types of health service organizations.
-Pre- or corequisite(s): BADM 162.
+Pre- or corequisite(s): PC 105 or BADM 162.

 PHS 447.
 Healthcare Operations (3).